 Professor Francis Chinegwundoh MBE is a renowned consultant urologist based in London, who specialises in treating prostate cancer, benign prostate enlargement, erectile dysfunction, and a wide variety of other urological conditions.
+Professor Chinegwundoh also provides medicolegal services.
 In addition to treating patients, he is a widely published researcher, lecturer, and professor, actively involved in teaching and also involved in charity work as Chairman of the charity Cancer Black Care and a trustee of Tackle prostate cancer.
 He was recognised with an MBE in 2013 for services to the NHS.

 Since qualifying in medicine in 1984 from the University of London, Professor Chinegwundoh has accrued a wealth of experience and expertise.
 He obtained a Master of Surgery degree in 1994 and more recently a Master of Medical Law in 2010.
 He is a Fellow of the Royal College of Surgeons of England and Edinburgh as well as a Fellow of the European Board of Urology.
 He established and runs the regional prostate low dose brachytherapy service at Barts Health NHS Trust.
 He has performed over 100 transurethral needle ablation of the prostate for benign prostate enlargement and over 1500 transperineal template prostate biopsies.
 He is also a medical legal expert.

-Professor Chinegwundoh is currently urology lead at Newham University Hospital, Barts Health NHS Trust as well as co-chairman of the Department of Health's Prostate Cancer Advisory Group.
+Professor Chinegwundoh is currently urology lead at Newham University Hospital, Barts Health NHS Trust and past chairman of the Prostate Cancer Advisory Group.
 He serves as an honorary clinical senior lecturer at Queen Mary’s College, University of London and has been an honorary visiting Professor in the School of Health Sciences, City University, London since December 2014.